 You need to register this exemption with the Environment Agency if you meet the requirements.

 There is an £840 charge for the 3-year period, for this exemption only.

-You cannot register this exemption online and need to use the form WEEEX001.
+You cannot register this exemption online - you need to use form WEEEX001.

 If you want to treat more than the amount of waste allowed under this exemption, you must apply for an environmental permit.